Braze (NASDAQ:BRZE) Issues Q1 2023 Earnings Guidance

-Braze (NASDAQ:BRZE – Get Rating) last issued its earnings results on Wednesday, March 30th.
-The company reported ($0.18) earnings per share for the quarter, topping the consensus estimate of ($0.19) by $0.01.
+Braze (NASDAQ:BRZE – Get Rating) last announced its quarterly earnings results on Wednesday, March 30th.
+The company reported ($0.18) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.19) by $0.01.
 Research analysts forecast that Braze will post -1.77 earnings per share for the current fiscal year.

-In related news, CFO Isabelle Winkles sold 65,000 shares of the stock in a transaction that occurred on Monday, April 4th.
-The stock was sold at an average price of $41.20, for a total value of $2,678,000.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, General Counsel Susan Wiseman sold 4,785 shares of the stock in a transaction that occurred on Tuesday, January 11th.
-The stock was sold at an average price of $67.24, for a total value of $321,743.40.
-The disclosure for this sale can be found here.
+In other news, CFO Isabelle Winkles sold 65,000 shares of the firm’s stock in a transaction on Monday, April 4th.
+The shares were sold at an average price of $41.20, for a total transaction of $2,678,000.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, major shareholder Iconiq Strategic Partners Vi, bought 17,172 shares of the business’s stock in a transaction dated Friday, April 8th.
+The stock was purchased at an average price of $37.58 per share, for a total transaction of $645,323.76.
+Following the acquisition, the insider now directly owns 322,390 shares of the company’s stock, valued at approximately $12,115,416.20.
+The disclosure for this purchase can be found here.
+Insiders acquired a total of 308,867 shares of company stock worth $11,554,072 in the last quarter.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Millennium Management LLC bought a new stake in shares of Braze during the 4th quarter worth $324,000.
-Geode Capital Management LLC bought a new stake in shares of Braze during the 4th quarter worth $328,000.
-BlackRock Inc. bought a new stake in shares of Braze during the 4th quarter worth $396,000.
-Stifel Financial Corp bought a new stake in shares of Braze during the 4th quarter worth $532,000.
-Finally, Goldman Sachs Group Inc. bought a new stake in shares of Braze during the 4th quarter worth $1,175,000.
-1.92% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Millennium Management LLC bought a new stake in shares of Braze in the fourth quarter valued at about $324,000.
+Geode Capital Management LLC purchased a new position in Braze during the fourth quarter valued at $328,000.
+BlackRock Inc. purchased a new position in Braze in the 4th quarter valued at $396,000.
+Stifel Financial Corp purchased a new position in Braze in the 4th quarter worth approximately $532,000.
+Finally, Goldman Sachs Group Inc. purchased a new stake in shares of Braze in the fourth quarter valued at about $1,175,000.
+1.92% of the stock is currently owned by institutional investors.

 About Braze (Get Rating)